Introduction

 The Samurai-Daimyo Dynamic and the Baku-Han System

 The relationship between the Shogun, the Daimyo, and their samurai retainers formed the Baku-Han system.
 This was the political structure of the Edo period.
 The Bakufu (Shogunate) controlled the central government, foreign policy, and national defense, while each Han (Domain) governed its internal affairs, collected its own taxes, and administered justice.
+This dual system was remarkably stable, allowing for local autonomy while ensuring that no single domain could challenge the central authority.
 The samurai rank system operated on both levels.
 A Daimyo was the supreme power within his Han, ranking his own samurai vassals from senior councilors to low-ranking foot soldiers.
 A samurai who served a prominent Tozama Daimyo in his distant castle might command a higher stipend, yet hold lower political prestige than a lower-stipend Hatamoto serving directly under the Shogun in Edo.
 This complex web of ranks and allegiances created a stable, peaceful society that lasted for over 250 years.
+The Baku-Han system was so effective that Japan experienced no major internal wars from the Shimabara Rebellion in 1638 until the Boshin War in 1868.

 Decline and Abolition: The End of the Samurai Order